RIOT-OS/riot-course/slides/workshop-riot.md

 - the `idle` thread:

-  - lowest priority &#x21d2; fallback thread when all other threads are blocked
+  - lowest priority <br>&#x21d2; fallback thread when all other threads are blocked or terminated
   - switches the system to low-power mode

 The ISR context handles external events and notifies threads using IPC messages